 Should I get vaccinations before travelling?

-To protect yourself against the diseases in the country of destination you need seek a travel health specialist for a detailed risk assessment.
+To protect yourself against the diseases in a country or destination, you should see a travel health specialist for a detailed risk assessment.
 Disease patterns change all the time and the specialist nurse will have access to detailed outbreaks and recommendations of that country or area.

 The specialist will risk assess high-risk groups such as pregnancy, children those without spleen or immunosuppressed for example and tailor the advice and recommendations accordingly.